 PassionArt is a charity served by a small group of volunteers and led by artist and curator Lesley Sutton.

-Lesley has worked with churches and community groups for more than 25 years and in the cultural sector for around 12 years.
-Lesley is qualified to MA level in the arts and has led a number of community arts projects, curated gallery exhibitions and worked as an arts co-ordinator in church.
+Lesley has worked with churches and community groups for more than 30 years and in the cultural sector for around 15 years, qualified to MA level in the visual arts, she has led a number of community arts projects, curated gallery exhibitions and worked as an arts co-ordinator in church.